USA Banner

 Which Local Office should I contact?

-As a result of 2023 AIR Reorganization:
+As a result of AIR's 2023 reorganization:

 • The Integrated Certificate Management Division (AIR-500) was created to address certification, delegation, system oversight and continued operational safety functions with focus on commercial airplanes and engines.
 This includes the BASOO Branch, the Boeing Certificate Management Office, and the Engine Certification Office Branch